 Your children born in the United States or abroad will automatically be granted US citizenship.

-Working in the United States means a lot of hassle in the form of immigration paperwork.
+Working in the United States is a lot of hassle due to immigration paperwork.
 Gaining citizenship means that you don’t have to renew your Green Card or do any further immigration paperwork.

 You can apply for jobs in the US government.
-Federal employees get more governmental benefits than private-sector employees.
+Federal employees get more government benefits than private-sector employees.

 A US citizenship will grant you the right to vote.
 You can vote in federal and local elections and influence the country’s leadership.